Julia Louis-Dreyfus: Early life

 Julia Scarlett Elizabeth Louis-Dreyfus was born in New York City on January 13, 1961.
-Her mother, Judith ((née LeFever), is an American writer and special needs educator.
-Her father, Gérard Louis-Dreyfus (1932–2016), was a French billionaire who served as chairman of the Louis Dreyfus Company.
-Her paternal grandfather, Pierre Louis-Dreyfus (1908–2011), was president of the Louis Dreyfus Group commodities and shipping conglomerate.
+Her mother, Judith, is an American writer and special needs educator.
+Her father, Gérard Louis-Dreyfus, was a French billionaire who served as chairman of the Louis Dreyfus Company.
+Her paternal grandfather, Pierre Louis-Dreyfus, was president of the Louis Dreyfus Group commodities and shipping conglomerate.
 He came from a family of Alsatian Jews, and served as a cavalry officer and member of the French Resistance during World War II.
-Louis-Dreyfus is the great-great-granddaughter of French businessman Léopold Louis-Dreyfus (1833–1915), founder of the Louis Dreyfus Group, which members of her family still control.
-She is the fifth cousin four times removed of Alfred Dreyfus (1859–1935) of the infamous Dreyfus affair.
+Louis-Dreyfus is a great-great-granddaughter of French businessman Léopold Louis-Dreyfus, founder of the Louis Dreyfus Group, which members of her family still control.
+She is a fifth cousin four times removed of Alfred Dreyfus of the Dreyfus affair.
 Robert Louis-Dreyfus (1946–2009), her father's second cousin, was the CEO of Adidas and owner of the soccer team Olympique de Marseille.
-Julia's paternal grandmother was the daughter of a Brazilian-Jewish father (whose family was Dutch, English, and Polish).
+Julia's paternal grandmother was born in America to a Brazilian father and a Mexican mother.

 In 1962, a year after her birth, Louis-Dreyfus's parents divorced.
 She has said that she first noticed her penchant for comedy after sticking raisins up her nose at the age of three, which first made her mother laugh but then led to an emergency hospital visit.
-After moving to Washington, D.C., when Louis-Dreyfus was four, her mother married L. Thompson Bowles, dean of the George Washington University Medical School; Louis-Dreyfus gained a half-sister, Lauren Bowles, also an actress.
+After moving to Washington, D.C., when Louis-Dreyfus was four, her mother married L. Thompson Bowles, dean of the George Washington University Medical School; Louis-Dreyfus has a half-sister, Lauren Bowles, also an actress.
 Due to her stepfather's work with Project HOPE, she spent her childhood in several U.S. states and countries such as Colombia, Sri Lanka, and Tunisia.
 In 1979, she graduated from the all-girls Holton-Arms School in Bethesda, Maryland.
 She later said of the school, "There were things I did in school that, had there been boys in the classroom, I would have been less motivated to do.
 For instance, I was president of the honor society."

-Louis-Dreyfus graduated from Northwestern University in Evanston, Illinois in 1983, where she was a member of the Delta Gamma sorority.
+Louis-Dreyfus matriculated at Northwestern University in Evanston, Illinois in 1979, where she was a member of the Delta Gamma sorority.
 She studied theatre and performed in the Mee-Ow Show, a student-run improv and sketch comedy revue, before dropping out during her junior year to take a job at Saturday Night Live.
 In 2007, she received an honorary doctor of arts degree from Northwestern University.